CDLUC3/dmsp_aws_prototype/README.md

 Note that the there is an `after_create` Sceptre hook on the `config/[env]/regional/dynamo.yaml` that will execute this shell script.

+If you want to delete the entire Lambda and API Gateway stack you can run `cd src/sam && sam delete --config-env [env]`

 ## Notes about Sceptre

 AWS Resource names are auto-constructed by Sceptre using the "${directory-name}-${stack-name}-${resource-id}" format.